mnemeth-opti/Shai-Hulud-Hulud-Shai-npm-tinycolour-compromise-verifier/QUICK_START.md

       if: steps.security-scan.outputs.scan_result == '0'
       run: |
-        echo "✅ Security scan passed: No compromised packages detected" echo "Your NPM dependencies appear to be clean"
+        echo "✅ Security scan passed: No compromised packages detected" echo "Your NPM dependencies are clean of all 195 monitored compromised packages" echo "Scanned organizations: @ctrl, @nativescript-community, @art-ws, @crowdstrike, and 7+ others"
 ```

 #### **Option 2: Download from GitHub Raw (If Published)**